skip to content

 What is a Property Dispute Resolution Conference?

-To be eligible for a PDR Conference, either you or your former partner must have legal aid.
-Legal aid is subject to financial and
+To be eligible for a PDR Conference, either you or your former partner must have a current grant of legal aid for family dispute resolution.
+A grant of legal aid is subject to financial and other conditions.

 Do I need a lawyer?